Best Künefe in Istanbul: 10 Dessert Shops to Try

 Address: Hoca Paşa, Muradiye Cd.
 No:51, Fatih/Istanbul

 Marble walls, then a wall of glistening desserts.
-Two brothers founded the shop to bring the sweets of Gaziantep to Istanbul, and the menu stays loyal to Turkish desserts and nothing else.
-Gift boxes are on offer if you have made friends with a local.
+Two brothers from Gaziantep built the shop to bring their hometown’s sweets to Istanbul, and the menu stays loyal to Turkish desserts and nothing else.
+Gift boxes are available if you have made friends with a local.
 Gaziantep is also baklava country; our guide to the best baklava in Istanbul goes deeper there.

 Künefe never makes the front display here.
 Order it anyway.
 Walk past the tempting cases, ask for it by name, and you will be eating one of the finest künefes in the city.